Information on the Great Barrier Reef

 Basic Facts About Ocean Coral Reef

 Saving coral reef is much like saving trees in our land forest as for saving coral is just our underwater sea life of plants so many animals and humans depend on to survive.
 Coral Reefs are the largest structures on the earth of biological origin.
 Reef have so much color and home of almost 25% of all known marine species.
 Coral reefs have algae growing all over the base rock but the algae is not just plant life it’s living creatures and animals called polyp.
 The largest Reef is the Great Barrie Reef.
-Read more: Belize has an amazing Barrier Reef with must see photos and 70 hard coral species, 35 soft coral species, over 500 species of fish and hundreds of invertebrates.
-Study’s show more than 90 percent of the world’s coral reefs will die by 2050.
-Read Study:
+Belize has an amazing Barrier Reef with must see photos and 70 hard coral species, 35 soft coral species, over 500 species of fish and hundreds of invertebrates.
+Study’s show more than 90 percent of the one world Oceans coral reefs will die by 2050.

 What are the main Functions of Coral Reefs: Coral reefs are important for many different reasons like containing most diverse ecosystems on the planet.
 They: protect coastlines from the damaging effects of wave action and tropical storms. provide habitats and shelter for most all organisms of our one world Ocean.
 Corals are found across the world’s ocean, in both shallow and deep water, but reef-building corals are only found in shallow tropical and subtropical waters.